They recovered from Covid, but died of a "black fungus".What we know about the diseases that dominate India | ExBulletin

 Soccer said that the climate of the country is also a factor.
 “This fungus can grow on the sides of bread that is stored outside,” he said.
 “It can grow anywhere in the form of mold, but in moist tropical countries … it tends to get worse.”

-The current outbreak may be due to “we are hot and humid during the summer,” he added.
-“Everyone knows that fungal infections occur in this kind of climate.”
+He added that the current outbreak may be due to “we are hot and humid during the summer.”
+“Everyone knows that fungal infections occur in these types of climates.”

 Where are you reporting?